Life Insurance Statistics for 2026

 These policies provide guaranteed lifetime protection and fixed premiums, building cash value at a set rate.
 Policyholders can access cash value through loans or withdrawals.
 Many policies include dividend potential and paid-up additions.

-Whole life fell to its lowest market share since 2014 but maintains 36% of U.S. life insurance premiums.
+Whole life fell to its lowest market share since 2014 but holds 36% of U.S. life insurance premiums.
 It remains popular for final expense needs and among those seeking premium stability and guaranteed benefits.

 3. 3